Beauty World MRT station

 Beauty World MRT station is an underground Mass Rapid Transit (MRT) station on the Downtown Line (DTL) in Bukit Timah, Singapore.
-Located along Upper Bukit Timah Road, this station took its name from the historic Beauty World, an amusement park and market that once stood in the vicinity.
-Beauty World station primarily serves the residential estates along Jalan Jurong Kechil and Toh Yi Drive, as well as Beauty World Centre, Beauty World Plaza and Bukit Timah Shopping Centre.
-It is also within walking distances to Ngee Ann Polytechnic, Bukit Timah market & food centre, Bukit Timah Community Club, Bukit Timah Tua Pek Kong Temple and Bee Low See Temple.
+Located along Upper Bukit Timah Road, this station took its name from the historic Beauty World Market, a former amusement park and market that once stood in the vicinity.
+Beauty World station primarily serves the residential estates along Jalan Jurong Kechil and Toh Yi Drive, as well as Beauty World Centre, Beauty World Plaza, and Bukit Timah Shopping Centre.
+It is also within walking distances to Ngee Ann Polytechnic, Pei Hwa Presbyterian Primary School, Bukit Timah Market & Food Centre, Bukit Timah Community Club, Bukit Timah Tua Pek Kong Temple, and Bee Low See Temple.

-The section of tracks between this station and Hillview MRT station is the longest between any two MRT stations on the Downtown Line till 2025.
-There are basic structural provisions for a future station (also known as a "box station") along this section of tracks near Hume Avenue.
-Hume MRT station was confirmed on 7 March 2019 and is to be operational by 2025.
+Until 2025, the section of tracks between this station and Hillview MRT station was the longest between any two MRT stations on the Downtown Line.
+There used to be basic structural provisions for a future station (also known as a "box station") along this section of tracks near Hume Avenue.
+Hume MRT station was confirmed on 7 March 2019 and was opened for public commuters on 28 February 2025.